Masa7452/microtask/README.md

 - ➕ Add new tasks with a click or press Enter
 - ✅ Mark tasks as completed
-- 💾 Save frequently used tasks for easy access
 - 🗑️ Remove tasks effortlessly
 - 📊 Watch your progress in real-time
 - 🔄 Reset all tasks to uncompleted state